Role Quality Manager

 • Partly responsible for setting up a food defense plan.

-• The performance of checks as recorded in the system, such as calibrations, laboratory research (microbiological, chemical), and tests (sensory).
+• The performance of as recorded in the system, such as calibrations, laboratory research (microbiological, ), and product tests (sensory).

 Job requirements